 Venue: St Patrick's RC Primary School, Foxholes Road, Rochdale OL12 0ET.
 View directions

-The meeting was chaired by Beryl Lloyd.
-The Chair welcomed all to the meeting and reminded Forum members to observe and respect the code of conduct.
+The meeting was chaired by Gary Finch (Township and Engagement Officer).
+Everyone was welcomed to the Forum and reminded to observe and respect the code of conduct for the duration of the meeting.

 PACT meeting - Greater Manchester Police